 5. Apply to Multiple Medical Schools

 Improve your odds by not placing all your hopes on one school.
-Do individual research on each school, says Taylor; application requirements can vary from school to school and from year-to-year.
+Taylor advises doing individual research on each school, because application requirements can vary from school to school and from year to year.

 She also notes that you can reach out to admission committees with specific questions about the program and expectations.
 And, she says, don't be bummed if at first you don't succeed.
 Try again.
-"If you don 't get accepted into the school of your dreams, it 's OK!
-Schools have many applicants and can 't take everyone," says McKenzie, who was accepted into the Michigan State University College of Human Medicine.
-"My dad, who has been a family physician for 29 years, often tells me, "An MD is an MD, it doesn't matter where you go to school."
+"If you don't get accepted into the school of your dreams, it's okay!
+Schools have many applicants and can't take everyone," says Erin McKenzie, a biology major at Michigan Tech who was accepted into the Michigan State University College of Human Medicine.
+"My dad, who has been a family physician for 29 years, often tells me, ‘An MD is an MD, it doesn't matter where you go to school.’"

 Other ways to get noticed among the hundreds or even thousands of medical school applications submitted each year: send supplemental materials beyond your application.
-For example, "if you've published a paper, consider sending a copy of the publication with a handwritten note to the director of admissions, indicating you really hope to be considered for acceptance," she says.
+For example, if you've published a paper, consider sending a copy of the publication with a handwritten note to a med school’s director of admissions indicating you really hope to be considered for acceptance.

 6. Study Early and Often for the Medical College Admission Test, or MCAT

 You can also join a pre-health professions club or association at your school, including Alpha Epsilon Delta, the national honor society for health pre-professionals.
-Members help each other get ready for tests, along with hosting speakers and events to help gain knowledge and experience.
+At Michigan Tech, members help each other get ready for tests, along with hosting speakers and events to help gain knowledge and experience.

 7. Learn Another Language